Start Manufacturing Your Product With the Right Documentation

 What is a Tech Pack?

-Traditionally Tech packs consisted on just printed or scanned blueprints shared with suppliers.
-Currently they are mostly a set of digital files that are shared via email.
+Traditionally Tech packs consisted of just printed or scanned blueprints shared with suppliers.
+Currently, they are mostly a set of digital files that are shared via email.
 With the growth of cloud solutions, new options are being available to manage your documentation online with the benefits that come with it.

 Why should I create a Tech pack?

 These are the main reasons why you need a Tech pack: